Batoru1/fcc-tribute-page/README.md

 # fcc-tribute-page

-Just making this repos for fcc projects, but I dont like inbuilt text editor...
+Just making these repos for fcc projects, but I dont like inbuilt text editor...

 Now I use visual studio code and import it to fcc